Plea bargain

+Plea bargains can take different forms, such as charge bargaining, where a defendant pleads guilty to a lesser offense, or sentence bargaining, where the expected sentence is agreed upon before a guilty plea.
+In addition, count bargaining involves pleading guilty to a subset of multiple charges.
+While plea bargaining can reduce the burden on courts and offer defendants a chance for lighter sentences, it has been subject to criticism.
+Detractors argue that it may encourage defendants, including the innocent, to plead guilty out of fear of harsher penalties if convicted at trial.
+Proponents, however, emphasize its role in conserving judicial resources and providing a degree of certainty for all parties involved.

+The practice of plea bargaining has spread globally across common law jurisdictions, like the US and UK, but varies significantly based on local legal traditions and regulations.
+In civil law jurisdictions, plea bargaining is generally not permitted or is highly regulated.

+In some jurisdictions where plea bargaining is allowed, the judiciary retains the final authority to approve or reject plea agreements, ensuring that any proposed sentence aligns with public interest and justice standards.
+The use of plea bargains remains controversial.

 Advantages

 Plea bargaining has been defended as a voluntary exchange that leaves both parties better off, in that defendants have many procedural and substantive rights, including a right to trial and to appeal a guilty verdict.
 By pleading guilty, defendants waive those rights in exchange for a commitment from the prosecutor, such as a reduced charge or more favorable sentence.
 For a defendant who believes that conviction is almost certain, a discount to the sentence is more useful than an unlikely chance of acquittal.
 The prosecutor secures a conviction while avoiding the need to commit time and resources to trial preparation and a possible trial.
 Plea bargaining similarly helps preserve money and resources for the court in which the prosecution occurs.
 It also means that victims and witnesses do not have to testify at the trial, which in some cases may be traumatic.